croucherk/SANS-Holiday-Hack-2023/challenges/luggage-lock.md

 ![Figure 1: Luggage Lock Decoder Challenge Prompt](/img/luggage-prompt.png)

-We are challenged to open a luggage bag with a rotary combination lock by decoding the 1-4 wheel combination.
+We are challenged to open a luggage bag with a rotary combination lock[^1] by decoding the 1-4 wheel combination.
 We have the option of choosing how many wheels the lock has, but to complete the challenge we must decode a 4-wheel lock.

 ## Test Round